Nisarg221B/Notes/random learning/MAQ prep/Online test/MCQ.md

 8. There are two types of people living in what is land-X type and Y type.
 The X type of inhabitants always speak the truth and the Y type of inhabitants always lie.
 Chunmun says, "According to Munu, I always speak the truth."
 Which of the following is a correct ans - munu has to be of type X

+10. ## you are desigining a complex software systemm for a robotic company. the system will have various types of robots, each with different capabilities. some robots can fly, some can swin and some can do both.All robots must have a common method to report their status.Which programming construct(s) would bex most suitable for defining the common behavior and enforcing it across different types of robots in this scenario?
+- An abstract class Robot with a method for reporting status and separate interfaces Flyable and Swimmable for specitic abilities.
+- An abstract class Robot with a method for reporting status, an interface Flyable for flying robots, and an interface Swimmable for swimming robots.
+- An interface Robot with methods for flying, swimming, and a default method for reporting status.
+- An abstract class Robot with methods for flying, swimming, and reporting

+ans -  An abstract class Robot with a method for reporting status and separate interfaces Flyable and Swimmable for specitic abilities.

+11.